 ITU-T Study Group 17

 ITU-T Study Group 17 is responsible for building confidence and security in the use of information and communication technologies (ICT).
 This includes studies relating to security, including cybersecurity, countering spam and identity management.
-It also includes security architecture and framework, security management, protection of personally identifiable information (PII), and security of applications and services for the Internet of things (IoT), smart grid, smartphone, Internet Protocol television (IPTV), web services, social network, cloud computing, mobile financial system and telebiometrics.
+It also includes security architecture and framework, security management, protection of personally identifiable information (PII), and security of applications and services for the Internet of things (IoT), smart grid, smartphone, software-defined networking (SDN), Internet Protocol television (IPTV), web services, social network, cloud computing, mobile financial system and telebiometrics.
 Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems, and for conformance testing to improve quality of Recommendations.

 In the area of security, Study Group 17 is responsible for developing the core Recommendations on ICT security, such as security architecture and frameworks; the fundamentals related to cybersecurity, including threats, vulnerabilities and risks, incident handling/response and digital forensics; security management, including management of PII; countering spam by technical means.
 In addition, Study Group 17 provides overall coordination of security work in ITU-T.

-In addition, Study Group 17 is responsible for developing the core Recommendations on security aspects of applications and services in the areas of IPTV, smart grid, IoT, social network, cloud computing, smartphone, mobile financial system and telebiometrics.
+In addition, Study Group 17 is responsible for developing the core Recommendations on security aspects of applications and services in the areas of IPTV, smart grid, IoT, software-defined networking (SDN), social network, cloud computing, big data analytics, smartphone, mobile financial system and telebiometrics.

 Study Group 17 is also responsible for developing the core Recommendations on a generic identity management model that is independent of network technologies and supports the secure exchange of identity information between entities.
-This work also includes studying the process for discovery of authoritative sources of identity information; generic mechanisms for the bridging/interoperability of a diverse set of identity information formats; identity management threats, the mechanisms to counter them, the protection of PII and the development of mechanisms to ensure that access to PII is only authorized when appropriate.
+This work also includes studying the process for discovery of authoritative sources of identity information; generic mechanisms for the bridging/interoperability of a diverse set of identity information formats; identity management threats, the mechanisms to counter them, the protection of personally-identifiable information (PII) and the development of mechanisms to ensure that access to PII is only authorized when appropriate.

 In the area of open system communication, Study Group 17 is responsible for Recommendations in the following areas: